An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experiments

 \section{Experiments}

-In this section, we conduct experiments to verify our hypothesis that \garat{} leads to improved sim-to-real transfer compared to previous methods.
-We also show that it leads to better simulator grounding compared to the previous action transformation approach, \gat{}.
+In this section, we conduct experiments to verify our hypothesis that \garat{} leads to improved transfer in the presence of dynamics mismatch compared to previous methods.
+We also show that it leads to better source environment grounding compared to the previous action transformation approach, \gat{}.

-We validate \garat{} for sim-to-real transfer by transferring the agent policy between Open AI Gym \cite{brockman2016openai} simulated environments with different transition dynamics.
+We validate \garat{} for transfer by transferring the agent policy between Open AI Gym \cite{brockman2016openai} simulated environments with different transition dynamics.
 We highlight the Minitaur domain (Figure \ref{fig:minitaur}) as a particularly useful test since there exist two simulators, one of which has been carefully engineered for high fidelity to the real robot \cite{minitaur}.
-For other environments, the ``real'' environment is the simulator modified in different ways such that a policy trained in the simulator does not transfer well to the ``real'' environment.
+For other environments, the target environment is the source environment modified in different ways such that a policy trained in the source environment does not transfer well to the target environment.
 Details of these modifications are provided in Appendix \ref{environment_modifications}.
-Apart from a thorough evaluation across multiple different domains, this sim-to-``real'' setup also allows us to compare \garat{} and other algorithms against a policy trained directly in the target domain with millions of interactions, which is otherwise prohibitively expensive on a real robot.
+Apart from a thorough evaluation across multiple different domains, this setup also allows us to compare \garat{} and other algorithms against a policy trained directly in the target environment with millions of interactions, which is otherwise prohibitively expensive on a real robot.
 This setup also allows us to perform a thorough evaluation of sim-to-real algorithms across multiple different domains.
-Throughout this section, we refer to the target environment as the ``real'' environment and the source environment as the simulator.
-We focus here on answering the following questions : \begin{enumerate} \itemsep0em \item How well does \textsc{garat} ground the simulator to the ``real'' environment? \item Does \textsc{garat} lead to improved sim-to-``real'' transfer, compared to other related methods? \end{enumerate}
+We focus here on answering the following questions : \begin{enumerate} \itemsep0em \item How well does \textsc{garat} ground the source environment with respect to the target environment? \item Does \textsc{garat} lead to improved transfer with in the presence of dynamics mismatch, compared to other related methods? \end{enumerate}